-Why School Stress Is Toxic for Children
+Why School Stress Is Devastating for Our Children

 Chronic stress at school can make kids (particularly those with ADHD or LD) dread going — and change their brains for the worse.
 But parents and teachers can help alleviate the stress that is stopping these bright kids from succeeding.